codefl0w/unsuper/README.md

 # Usage

 unsuper's usage is extremely easy: just state the path to your super.img and start.
-If no output directory is stated, unsuper will create an "extracted_partitions" folder under your home directory and use it as default.
+If no output directory is specified, unsuper will create an "extracted_partitions" folder under your home directory and use it as default.

  Extra arguements come AFTER the positional arguements.